actyp/saas-21/microservices/README.md

 ***More example Requests/Responses:***

-##### I. Example Request: get questions of the user authenticated with the bearer auth header
+##### I. Example Request: get questions of the user authenticated via the bearer auth header

 ***Headers:***